Metrication in the United States: Military

 The U.S. military uses metric measurements extensively to ensure interoperability with allied forces, particularly NATO Standardization Agreements (STANAG).
 Ground forces have measured distances in "klicks", slang for kilometers, since 1918.
 Most military firearms are measured in metric units, beginning with the M-14 which was introduced in 1957, although there are a few legacy exceptions, such as .50-caliber guns.
 Aircraft ordnance is normally measured in pounds.
 Heavy weapon caliber is measured in millimeters.
 Military vehicles are generally built to metric standards.
 An exception is the U.S. Navy, whose guns are measured in inches and whose undersea fleet measures distances in terms of "kiloyards" (equivalent to 914.4 m), depth as "feet", and velocity, in some cases, as "feet per second".
 The Navy and Air Force continue to measure distance in nautical miles and speed in knots; these units are now accepted for use with SI by the BIPM.
 Furthermore, in military aviation NATO countries use feet for flight heights, as they do in the civilian aviation.

 Money

 The United States dollar is fully decimal, being divided into 10 dimes, 100 cents (¢), and (for accounting purposes) 1000 mills (₥); this mirrors the decimal divisions of metric units with the prefixes deci-, centi-, and milli-.
 Coins are currently minted in 1, 5, 10, 25, 50, and 100-cent increments.
-Banknotes are currently minted in 1, 2, 5, 10, 20, 50, and 100-dollar increments; these numbers follow the pattern of being factors of 10 (1, 2, or 5) multiplied by a power of 10 (1, 10, or 100).
+Banknotes are currently printed in 1, 2, 5, 10, 20, 50, and 100-dollar increments; these numbers follow the pattern of being factors of 10 (1, 2, or 5) multiplied by a power of 10 (1, 10, or 100).